Demonstrations (Abortion Clinics) Bill

 Overview

-This bill aims to create buffer zones around abortion clinics in England and Wales to prevent protests and harassment of those accessing services.
-It establishes legal penalties for demonstrations within these zones and allows for civil damages to be claimed by those affected.
+The Demonstrations (Abortion Clinics) Bill aims to create buffer zones around abortion clinics in England and Wales to prevent protests and harassment of those accessing or providing abortion services.
+It establishes penalties for demonstrations within these zones, including fines and imprisonment.

 Description